Cornell-Van Nostrand House

+The Cornell-Van Nostrand House (also known as the Schumacher House) is a historic home located in the hamlet of Manhasset Hills, in the Town of North Hempstead, Nassau County, New York, United States.

+Description

-Cornell-Van Nostrand House, also known as Schumacher House, is a historic home located at New Hyde Park in Nassau County, New York.
-It was moved to its present location on the grounds of Clinton G. Martin Park in 1952.
+The house was moved to its present location, on the grounds of Clinton G. Martin Park in Manhasset Hills, in 1952.
 It is a two-story, architecturally mixed wood-frame building containing an early 19th-century section, two mid-19th-century sections, and an early 20th-century addition.
-It is arranged in a "T" shaped plan on a concrete foundation with brick above grade.
-It features a single height portico with square Doric order columns and a simple entablature, built about 1850.
+It is arranged in a T-shaped plan on a concrete foundation with brick above grade.
+It features a single-height portico with square Doric order columns and a simple entablature, built about 1850.

+It was designated a Town of North Hempstead Landmark in 2005.
+Two years later, in 2007, it was listed on the National Register of Historic Places.

+Restoration

-It was listed on the National Register of Historic Places in 2007.
-The house is currently in a state of advanced disrepair, boarded up and exposed to the elements via numerous holes in the roof.
+By the 2010s, the house fell into a state of advanced disrepair, boarded up and exposed to the elements via numerous holes in the roof.
+In 2017, an extensive rehabilitation & restoration project was subsequently undertaken by the Town of North Hempstead, bringing the structure back to a state of good repair.
+The project was executed through a $500,000 New York State grant.